softwarewolves/softwarewolves-doc/Acceptance procedure.md

 how to get your software accepted by the business owner:

  1. Reserve a slot for each story you want to demo
  2. Show your demo and earn your marks

 Reserve a slot for each story
 -----------------------------

-Inform the business owner about the story/stories you want to demo. _Reservations are closed 5 minutes before the start of each demo session._
+Inform the business owner about the story/stories you want to demo.
+You can demo at most 2 stories per iteration. _Reservations are closed 5 minutes before the start of each demo session._

 Be sure you’re well prepared for the demo, as:
  * You will only have 3 minutes for each scenario.